 - 1.1.
 Abertay Housing Association (the Association) is committed to ensuring the secure and safe management of data held by the Association in relation to customers, staff and other individuals.
+Abertay Housing Association is a Data Controller registered with the Information Commissioner's Office (Registration No: Z6561672).
 This Privacy and Data Protection Policy sets out how the Association handles the data of its customers, suppliers, employees, workers and other third parties, and the procedures for the management of such data (the Policy). - 1.2.
 The Association's staff members have a responsibility to ensure compliance with the terms of this Policy, and to manage individuals' data in accordance with the procedures outlined in this Policy and documentation referred to herein. - 1.3.
 The Association needs to gather and use certain information about individuals.
 This can include customers (tenants, factored owners etc.), employees, members and other individuals that the Association has a relationship with.
 The Association manages a significant amount of data from a variety of sources.
 This data contains Personal Data which includes Sensitive Personal Data / Special Categories of Personal Data and Pseudonymised Personal Data (all defined below) but excludes anonymous data or data that has the identity of the individual permanently removed.